equinor/ert/docs/rst/manual/reference/configuration/keywords.rst

         Here, <MULTPV_BOX1> and <MULTPV_BOX2> will act as magic strings.
 Note that the '<' '>' must be present around the magic strings.
-In this case, the parameter configuration file multpv_priors.txt could look like this:
+In this case, the parameter configuration file :code:`multpv_priors.txt` could look like this:

         ::